 2. Add peat moss or compost the soil and work it in.
 Test your soil to see if it has any special requirements.

 3. Drill a hole slightly bigger than the root ball for each plant.
 Set each plant’s crown level with or slightly below the surrounding soil’s level.
 Fill in around the roots with fine dirt and softly compact it, leaving a plant to catch and retain water.

 4. Don’t forget to water your perennials.
 Fill the tray around each plant with roughly a quart of water.
 Rehydrate by adding more water and allowing it to sink in.
 Fill up the area around the cluster with loose, fine dirt.

 5. Mulch if you live in a chilly environment.
 Mulch perennial clumps when the earth has frozen solid in late autumn.
 You can use salt hay, straw, or evergreen branches that will not compact.
 Eliminate the winter mulch in the spring season.
 Do remember!!

 Perennial flowers and plants can be planted in your backyard in three convenient ways:

 Seeds: Growing perennials from seeds are the easiest way, but it is also the most challenging.
 If you put your seeds outside after the last frost, you’ll have to wait until late in the season to see any progress.
 Starting your perennials indoors, in pots, throughout the winter months, and then transplanting them into your outside landscape when the weather warms up may be your best option.

 Perennial gardening is simple and enjoyable.
 You love fascinating gardens.
-So do us.
-Let’s pair and each delight with new bloom.
+So do we.
+Let’s pair each delight with new bloom.
 Cheers to your new bloom and happy gardening.